EMGauss: Continuous Slice-to-3D Reconstruction via Dynamic Gaussian Modeling in Volume Electron Microscopy: Related Work

 Volume Electron Microscopy (vEM) refers to a suite of techniques for generating 3D volumes of biological tissues, which are foundational for analyzing complex 3D cellular structures~\cite{li2025situ,glausier2025volume,turegano2024tracing,zhao2024application}.
 A standard vEM workflow consists of sequentially sectioning and imaging a specimen, then computationally aligning and reconstructing them into a coherent 3D volume~\cite{peddie2022volume,collinson2023volume}.
 However, achieving isotropic reconstruction for large volumes remains elusive, as high-throughput methods like ssTEM~\cite{briggman2006towards},ssSEM~\cite{hayworth2014imaging} and SBF-SEM~\cite{denk2004serial} prioritize speed over Z-axis fidelity, while isotropic techniques like enhanced FIB-SEM~\cite{bushby2011imaging} are limited to small volumes and require specialized instrumentation~\cite{peddie2022volume}.
 Thus, achieving isotropic reconstruction for biological specimens remains a persistent challenge.

-Early approaches focused on slice interpolation or optical-flow-based alignment~\cite{carata2011improving, gonzalez2022optical, ferede2025z, joshi2025interpolai}.
-While straightforward to implement, they often introduce substantial artifacts and errors under high anisotropy factors.
-Deep learning-based approaches are shifting from fully supervised learning to unsupervised learning.
-Fully supervised methods such as 3DSRUNet~\cite{heinrich2017deep} employed paired high- and low-resolution volumes for training, demonstrating strong interpolation quality on synthetic data.
-However, collecting such paired isotropic\-anisotropic samples from the same tissue imposes stringent hardware and imaging requirements---often necessitating dual-mode acquisition or repeated scans under different sectioning protocols---which are impractical for most vEM systems~\cite{peddie2022volume}.
-On the other hand, synthetic degradations (e.g., row removal or Gaussian blur) poorly approximate real imaging processes, leading to domain gaps and limited generalization on real vEM data.
-Consequently, self-supervised methods that do not require isotropic training datasets are more suitable for isotropic reconstruction in vEM.
+Early approaches addressed anisotropic reconstruction through slice interpolation or optical-flow-based alignment~\cite{carata2011improving,gonzalez2022optical,ferede2025z,joshi2025interpolai}.
+While straightforward to implement, these methods often introduce severe artifacts under high anisotropy factors.
+Deep learning approaches initially relied on fully supervised training.
+For instance, 3DSRUNet~\cite{heinrich2017deep} learns interpolation from paired high- and low-resolution volumes and achieves strong performance on synthetic data.
+However, acquiring such paired isotropic/anisotropic volumes from the same tissue requires specialized imaging protocols, such as dual-mode acquisition or repeated scans, which are rarely feasible for most vEM systems~\cite{peddie2022volume}.
+Moreover, synthetic degradations (e.g., row removal or Gaussian blur) poorly approximate real imaging processes, leading to domain gaps and limited generalization.
+These limitations motivate self-supervised approaches that avoid the need for isotropic training data.